IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 63-65
    :linenos:

-Regarding the **ids** object, the main idea is to make our widget capable of performing in two different ways.
+Regarding the :guilabel:`ids` object, the main idea is to make our widget capable of performing in two different ways.
 Either:

 - use IDS object passed to the widget (in which case **ids != None**),
-  - if no IDS object was passed (**ids == None**), open IDS and create a new **ids** object.
+- if no IDS object was passed (**ids == None**), open IDS and create a new :guilabel:`ids` object.

-For example, in **IMASViz** there is and IDS open and thus have the **ids** object available.
-Instead of opening the IDS again, the **ids** object can be just passed to the custom widget as an argument and the widget can continue to use it.
+For example, in **IMASViz** there is at least one IDS open at time and thus have the :guilabel:`ids` object available.
+Instead of opening the IDS again, the :guilabel:`ids` object can be just passed to the custom widget as an argument and the widget can continue to use it.

-If there is no IDS object already available (meaning no IDS is already being read), it should be created/opened.
-In constructor we define a dictionary labeled **self.idsParameters** which should contain all IDS parameters for IDS (will be used later to open the correct IDS):
+If there is no IDS object available (meaning no IDS is already being opened), an IDS must be opened thus creating an object referring to the IDS.
+In constructor we define a dictionary labeled as :guilabel:`self.idsParameters` which should contain all IDS parameters for IDS (will be used later to open the needed IDS):

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python